ewangclarkson/package-tracker/README.md

 Once the services are up and running, you can interact with the Package Tracker App through the API Gateway through http://localhost:8000.

-## Contributing

-If you'd like to contribute to the Package Tracker App, please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License